Web Accessibility for Square Online Sites

-With Square Online, you can create a professional website to showcase your business online, sell your items, share blog-style stories and accept payments with Square.
-With our easy-to-use website builder, it is recommended that you choose an accessible website design that everyone can navigate.
-Accessible design improves the overall experience and satisfaction of your customers, and ensures equal and inclusive access for users.
+With Square Online, you can create a professional website or online store that attracts visitors and customers from all across the globe.
+To get started, it's recommended that you choose an accessible website design that everyone can navigate.
+Accessible design improves the overall experience and satisfaction of your customers, and ensures equal and inclusive access for as many visitors as possible.

-The guides below can help you plan and build a website that satisfies the accessibility guidance laid out in the Web Content Accessibility Guidelines.
-You may also find these guides helpful if you want to retrofit an existing website to comply with the guidelines, but the best approach is to plan with accessibility in mind when first building your website.
+The tips below can help you plan and build a website that satisfies any accessibility guidelines within your jurisdiction.
+You can always retrofit an existing site to make it accessible, but the best approach is to plan with accessibility in mind when first creating it.

-The way your content is written and displayed on your website can have a big impact on accessibility.
-When writing text and designing your website, ask yourself the following questions:
+The way your content is written and displayed on your website can have a huge impact on accessibility.
+When writing and linking text, ask yourself the following questions:

 Is there enough space between each line of text?